Alberta Highway 2: Edmonton and Sturgeon County

 Five separately named routes are designated as Highway 2 in the cities of Edmonton and St. Albert, denoted by varying levels of signage.
 At the south end of Edmonton, the highway significantly widens to five lanes each way.
 The northbound lanes become Gateway Boulevard and the southbound lanes Calgary Trail, and the two carriageways diverge to pass Gateway Park, located in the median of the highway and accessible from both directions.
-North of the park, the two directions of travel come back together, now at a reduced speed limit of 90 kph, to meet at the major east–west arterial of Ellerslie Road, providing access to Edmonton's southern residential areas of Heritage Valley, Ellerslie, and Summerside.
+North of the park, the two directions of travel come back together, now at a reduced speed limit of 90 km/h, to meet at the major east–west arterial of Ellerslie Road, providing access to Edmonton's southern residential areas of Heritage Valley, Ellerslie, and Summerside.
 This diamond interchange is intertwined with the major cloverstack interchange at Anthony Henday Drive (Highway 216) which immediately follows.
-Henday is a ring road that surrounds Edmonton, connecting Highway 2 to Highway 16.
+Henday is a ring road that surrounds Edmonton, connecting Highway 2 with Highway 16.
 Signage directs traffic destined for Lloydminster, Cold Lake, and Fort McMurray to use the southeast portion of Henday to reach Highway 16 north of Sherwood Park.
 Traffic destined for Jasper, along with the CANAMEX Corridor, is directed onto the southwest portion of Henday to reach Highway 16 at Edmonton's west end.

 The freeway ends as three lanes of Gateway Boulevard eventually widen to four, travelling north past South Edmonton Common through south Edmonton as a busy urban street to Whitemud Drive.
 Calgary Trail carries the southbound lanes of Highway 2 approximately 225 m to the west of Gateway Boulevard.
-The designation of Highway 2 turns west onto Whitemud Drive and it becomes a freeway once again, though now only at 80 kph, unlike the 100 kph limit of the highway through Calgary.
+The designation of Highway 2 turns west onto Whitemud Drive and it becomes a freeway once again, though now only at 80 km/h, unlike the 100 km/h limit of the highway through Calgary.

 Whitemud Drive descends to cross Whitemud Creek before curving north to span the North Saskatchewan River on the Quesnell Bridge.
 It then turns back west to meet Anthony Henday Drive again, now in the vicinity of West Edmonton Mall.
 Henday assumes the designation of Highway 2 for a 6.7 km stretch to Yellowhead Trail (Highway 16), though the concurrency is unsigned.
-Yellowhead Trail continues east into Edmonton as a six lane freeway, again unsigned as Highway 2, until St. Albert Trail which proceeds northwest through light industrial and commercial areas before crossing Anthony Henday Drive to exit Edmonton into St. Albert.
-The six lane road is the main artery of the city with a speed limit of 60 kph, and crosses the Sturgeon River before exiting the city to the north into Sturgeon County as a divided highway approximately 5 km beyond the Sturgeon River.
+Yellowhead Trail continues east into Edmonton as a six-lane freeway, again unsigned as Highway 2, until St. Albert Trail which proceeds northwest through light industrial and commercial areas before crossing Anthony Henday Drive to exit Edmonton into St. Albert.
+The six-lane road is the main artery of the city with a speed limit of 60 km/h, and crosses the Sturgeon River before exiting the city to the north into Sturgeon County as a divided highway approximately 5 km beyond the Sturgeon River.
 North of the city, the highway intersects Highway 37 before an interchange at Highway 642 west of Morinville, the main access for the town.